frankdb/portfolio/README.md

 # Node 200 EJS Portfolio

-This is my portfolio page built using the EJS template engine.
+This is my portfolio page built using Node, Express and the EJS template engine.

 ## Getting Started